arcan1s/ahriman/docs/architecture.rst

 * ``pacman/{repository}/{architecture}`` is the repository and architecture specific caches for pacman's databases.
 * ``repository/{repository}/{architecture}`` is a repository packages directory.

 Normally you should avoid direct interaction with the application tree.
-For tree migration process refer to the :doc:`migration notes <migration>`.
+For tree migration process refer to the :doc:`migration notes <migrations/index>`.

 Database
 --------